-- capture the raw x, y and z accelerometer values from the primary IMU
+- Capture the raw x, y and z accelerometer values from the primary IMU

-- high-pass filter the raw values at 5hz to remove the vehicle’s movement and create a “accel_vibe_floor” for x,y and z axis.
+- High-pass filter the raw values at 5hz to remove the vehicle’s movement and create a “accel_vibe_floor” for x,y and z axis.

-- calculate the difference between the latest accel values and the accel_vibe_floor.
+- Calculate the difference between the latest accel values and the accel_vibe_floor.

-- square the above differences, filter at 2hz and then calculate the square root (for x, y and z).
+- Square the above differences, filter at 2hz and then calculate the square root (for x, y and z).
 These final three values are what appear in the VIBE msg’s VibeX, Y and Z fields.

 Fly your copter in Stabilize mode and try to maintain a level hover (it doesn’t need to be perfectly stable or level)

-Download the dataflash logs and after the download has completed, use the Mission Planner’s “Review a Log” buttong to open the latest file in the log directory (it’s last digit will be the Log number you downloaded so in the example above we downloaded Log #1 so the filename will end in 1.log)
+Download the dataflash logs and after the download has completed, use the Mission Planner’s “Review a Log” button to open the latest file in the log directory (it’s last digit will be the Log number you downloaded so in the example above we downloaded Log #1 so the filename will end in 1.log)